es-na-battlesnake/snakes/snakes/go/pathy-snake/README.md

 ## Changing Behavior

-This snakes logic lives in `logic.go`.
+This snakes logic lives in `logic.go` and `pathing.go`.
 Possible moves are "up", "down", "left", or "right".
 The board data is available in the `GameState` struct found in `main.go`.

 ## Development (Codespaces)